 Why does diabetes matter to life insurance companies?

-Life insurers must evaluate their clients potential risk factors.
+Life insurance providers must evaluate their client’s potential risk factors.
 Not surprisingly, any health condition that increases the risk of death — such as diabetes — is flagged as high risk.
-This is because the insurer will have to issue a payout to the policyholder’s beneficiary without having collected many premiums.
+This is because the life insurance provider will have to issue a payout to the life insurance policyholder’s beneficiary without collecting many life insurance premiums.

-Diabetes is a health condition in which the body is not able to produce adequate levels of insulin or is not able to properly use the insulin it produces.
-Insulin is a hormone produced by the pancreas, and helps control blood sugar levels in the body.
+Diabetes is a health condition in which the body is not able to produce adequate levels of insulin or is not able to properly use the insulin it makes.
+Insulin is a hormone produced by the pancreas and helps control blood sugar levels in the body.
 Diabetes — especially when not well managed — increases the risk of premature death.

 People with diabetes are more likely to have heart disease, stroke, and other complications.
 For insurers, people with diabetes fall into a high-risk category.
-To compensate for this high risk, insurers charge higher rates.
+To compensate for this high risk, life insurance providers charge higher rates.

 Here are some important statistics to demonstrate why diabetes matters to life insurers: